aromeni/frameworks_and_languages_module/technical_report.md

  Problem Middleware Solves:
  -------------------------
-- Middleware in web applications efficiently manages cross-cutting concerns—key functionalities like logging, authentication, error handling, and request parsing that impact multiple parts of a system.
-By centralizing these functionalities, middleware avoids code duplication and inconsistency, enhancing maintainability.
-It streamlines the application's architecture, ensuring consistent handling of essential operations across various components without burdening the core business logic.
+- Web middleware effectively handles cross-cutting issues like logging, authentication, error handling, and request processing that affect many system components.
+Middleware centralises these functions to reduce code duplication and inconsistency, improving maintainability.
+It simplifies the application's design to ensure important actions are handled consistently across components without burdening the business logic.

 #### ExpressJS: